sfc-gh-akelkar/rcm-use-cases-demo/RCM_Strategic_Analysis_and_Snowflake_Roadmap.md

-# Quadax Strategic Analysis and Snowflake Roadmap
+# RCM Strategic Analysis and Snowflake Roadmap

 ## Executive Summary

-This document contains a comprehensive analysis of Quadax, Inc., including company profile, competitive landscape analysis, and a detailed 3-year Snowflake-based technology roadmap.
-The analysis was conducted in December 2024 and provides strategic recommendations for Quadax's transformation from a traditional RCM service provider to a data-driven platform company.
+This document contains a comprehensive analysis of a leading RCM organization, including company profile, competitive landscape analysis, and a detailed 3-year Snowflake-based technology roadmap.
+The analysis was conducted in December 2024 and provides strategic recommendations for transformation from a traditional RCM service provider to a data-driven platform company.

 ---